 You can report any changes to Healthplanfinder online in your account.
 You can also call a customer service representative at 1-855-923-4633.
 If you do not report a change that would raise your premium or lower your subsidy (tax credit), you may have to pay back the difference.

 Online at www.wahealthplanfinder.org.

 Get a paper application from Healthplanfinder or your local DSHS office.

 Make sure you go to www.wahealthplanfinder.org.
 Similar sites may be copycat scams.

 Yes.
 Call an In-Person Assister (Navigator) or an insurance broker.
-You can search for In-Person Assisters at washingtonlawhelp.org, or go to www.wahealthplanfinder.org and click on the link in the customer support section to look for a navigator or broker in your area.
+You can search for In-Person Assisters at washingtonlawhelp.org.
+You can also go to www.wahealthplanfinder.org and click on the link in the customer support section to find a navigator or broker in your area.

 - COVID-19 alert: To keep everyone safe during the pandemic, Healthplanfinder and Navigators will hold socially distanced in-person events, virtual enrollment events, and use phone and online video.